Articles & Guides

 20 questions to ask at a daycare parent-teacher conference

-Consider this list of questions to ask a daycare teacher before you sit down to discuss your child's progress.
+Consider this list of questions to ask at your daycare parent-teacher conference.

 20 questions to ask at a daycare parent-teacher conference